bioinfo-pf-curie/biogitflow/substitutions.rst

      The fact that you are presently reading this means that you have had knowledge of the license and that you accept its terms.

 .. |step1| replace:: Step 1 - software development
+.. |step1-issue| replace:: New issue
 .. |step1-cw| replace:: Code writing
 .. |step1-ud| replace:: Deployment in the dev environment
 .. |step1-testing| replace:: Testing

 .. |step2| replace:: Step 2 - acceptance testing
 .. |step2-acceptance| replace:: Acceptance testing by end-users
-.. |step2-changelog| replace:: Update the CHANGELOG
+.. |step2-changelog| replace:: Update the CHANGELOG with the new version
+.. |step2-milestone| replace:: Track the issues related to the new version in a Milestone
-.. |step2-optesting| replace:: Implement and launch the operational testing on Jenkins
+.. |step2-optesting| replace:: Implement and launch the operational testing with GitLab CI/CD

 .. |step3| replace:: Step 3 - check the installation process and new testing
 .. |step3-tag| replace:: Add a tag with the version number